Family: Daisy & Dandelion [Asteraceae]

 Annual Sunflower (Helianthus Annuus) contains the allergen Niveusin.

-Lettuce (Lactuca Sativa) [not yet linked to] contains the allergen Lactucopicrin.
+Lettuce (Lactuca Sativa) [not yet linked to] and the Sow-thistles contain the allergen Lactucopicrin.
 It is also a component of the latex-like sap called Lactucarium obtained from Great Lettuce, which has been used in cough medicines.

-Indeed, so many and varied are the sesquiterpene lactones in the Daisy Family that one researcher has based a chemical taxonomy on the exact sequiterpene lactone(s) present in each species.
-[Although personally, I don't think any taxonomy can possibly describe species if they have, at some ancient or modern time in the past, been swapping genes back and forth, and both vertically and horizontally across the family tree(s)?
-If that is so, all attempts at classification and the construction of family trees are doomed to failure].
+Indeed, so many and varied are the sesquiterpene lactones in the Daisy Family that one researcher has based a chemical taxonomy on the exact sesquiterpene lactone(s) present in each species.

-Certain members of the Daisy family are phototoxic, due to the presence of thiophenes, usually polythiophenes , some with acetylene bonds.
-These include Globe Flower [not yet linked to], Cornflower [not yet linked to].
+Certain members of the Daisy family are phototoxic, due to the presence of thiophenes, usually polythiophenes , some with acetylenic triple bonds.
+These include Globeflower and Cornflower.

 Some members of the Asteraceae family have notoriety in producing the symptoms of hay-fever, in particular the Sneezeweeds (species Helenium), Goldenrods (species Solidago) and Ragweeds (species Ambrosia).
 Note that Sneezeweed should not be confused with Sneezewort.